Congress Hotel (building 2/5)

 Community Planning and Development

 This is a 3-story, 3-bay domestic building in the Art Deco style built in 1936.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is reinforced concrete.
 Exterior walls are original stucco and original stucco.
 Additional exterior materials used for "Congress Hotel" signage.
 The building has a flat roof with parapet walls.
 Ziggurat parapet roofline.
 Windows are replacement aluminum jalacy casement.
 There is a porch.
 Primary entryway is particularly notable for the Art Deco decoration surrounding it- large bass relief carving on either side of the doorway and of the same size of the doorway; design reminiscent of the frozen fountain design that originally popularized the Art Deco style.

 * Date source: City of Miami Beach Building Department Records